Decoding Small Skin-Colored Bumps Post-Glycolic Acid Peel: Unmasking the Lesser-Known Culprits

 Glycolic acid peels have gained tremendous popularity for their ability to enhance skin texture, combat acne, and promote a radiant complexion.
 However, some individuals may notice the emergence of small skin-colored bumps after undergoing this exfoliating treatment.
 These bumps, distinct from acne lesions, can leave individuals perplexed and eager to understand their origin.
 In this editorial, we delve into the depths of dermatological expertise to unravel the mystery behind these post-peel bumps.

 The Nature of Small Skin-Colored Bumps: Small skin-colored bumps that appear following a glycolic acid peel often differ from typical acne breakouts.
-Dr. Bottiglione, a board-certified dermatologist, explains, "These bumps are usually not inflamed or pus-filled, unlike traditional acne.
+Dr. Bottiglione, a board-certified dermatologist, explains, "These bumps are usually slightly inflamed and not pus-filled, unlike traditional acne.
 Instead, they are more likely to resemble tiny, flesh-toned papules or pustules on the skin's surface."

 Distinguishing Between Acne and Post-Peel Bumps